wiseweb-works/nextjs-monal/content/00002-project-moved.md

 ---
-title: "Monal IM - project moved"
+title: 'Monal IM - project moved'
 date: 2022-09-10

-tags: []
-author: "Monal"
+author: 'Monal'
 ---

 We recently started to migrate the App from Anu Pokharel‘s Apple account to Thilo Molitor‘s Apple account.

 As part of this transition we also deployed some new push servers to not let an old retired developer pay for the infrastructure needed for Monal.